Help us spread the word about overdose prevention

 - Don’t trust your drug tolerance.
 Drug content and potency is not predictable, even within the same batch.
 Even people who have a high tolerance for opioids face an increased risk of death because of the inconsistency in the drug supply.
 Always go slow and do a test amount.

 - Avoid mixing drugs.
 This increases the overdose risk.
 Opioids, alcohol and benzodiazepines (e.g., Xanax, Valium) slow your breathing.
-Read more on CDC's website.
+Read more on CDC's website(Link is external).

 What are opioids?